-All images © DC Comics, Inc., and Marvel Characters, Inc.
+All images © DC Comics and Marvel as appropriate.

 This time we’re looking at the six Amalgam titles released by DC in 1997.
 The first combined DC’s Man-Bat with Marvel’s Man-Thing.
 Could have called it Man-Man, but the actual title is better, isn’t it?
 The logo design I produced was, at Curtis King’s request, a simple combination of the current MAN-BAT one: